ZCB-endeavor/OGL_PointCloud/README.md

 </div>

 ## Dependency
-To run this project, the following dependencies need to be installed.\
+To run this project, the following dependencies need to be installed.
-若要运行此项目，需要安装以下依赖项。
 - OpenCV
 - OpenGL
 - CUDA